We are hiring!

 Complaints relating to personal circumstances

-This policy should not be used for complaints relating to an employee’s own personal circumstances, such as the way they have been treated at work.
+This Policy should not be used for complaints relating to an employee’s own personal circumstances, such as the way they have been treated at work.
 In those cases, employees should instead use the Grievance Procedure.

 Investigation

-Having been alerted to a concern, it is Ipeco’s responsibility to investigate the issue.
+Having been alerted to a concern, it is our responsibility to investigate the issue.
 This will include discussions with the employee followed by an assessment as to what further action or investigation is required.
 Should an employee wish to attend a meeting to discuss their concerns with a colleague, they will be permitted to do so.
 Any companion will be required to respect the confidentiality of the disclosure made and any subsequent investigation.

-All concerns raised under this procedure, regardless of their nature, will be treated seriously and sensitively.
+All concerns raised under this Policy, regardless of their nature, will be treated seriously and sensitively.
 Where practicable, immediate steps will be taken to remedy and/or address the situation; however, depending on the nature of the concern that has been raised, it may take a period of time to fully investigate the matter.

 Employees will be informed of the outcome of the action taken to resolve the concern (subject to legal constraints) including confidentiality obligations to other employees which may, for example, preclude detailing any disciplinary action taken.
-Where no action is taken, a full explanation will be given as to why no action has been taken.
+Where no action is taken, an explanation will be given as to why no action has been taken.
 Information provided to an employee regarding the investigation and any outcome should be treated as confidential.

 If you are not satisfied